-The building is constructed of a reinforced structural concrete frame; floor and roof slabs with structural concrete main cross walls (intermediate cross walls deemed to be masonry) 60mins FR with 'brick 'cavity' walls and spandrel panels to external façade.
+The building is constructed of a reinforced structural concrete frame; floor and roof slabs with structural concrete main cross walls (intermediate cross walls deemed to be masonry) 60mins FR with 'brick 'cavity' walls and spandrel panels to external facade.

-Flat, felt covered, Roof with a Water Tank and Lift Motor room (FR 60mins constructions) on top, accessed via FD hatch within the MoE stairwell.
-Electrical substation located externally on GF - No Access at the time of the inspection.
+Flat, felt covered, Roof with a Water Tank and Lift Motor room (FR 60mins constructions) on top, accessed via small, designated staircase, from the MoE stairwell.